novusabeo/yangstarterpack/README.md

 # An Instance Of Responsive Video Gallery

 For Compiling Videos of Andrew Yangs Campaign
-With GIF Background and Custom CSS By Moonpixel
+With GIF Background and Custom CSS By Johnny Morrow

-An Instance of Responsive Video Gallery By Angela J. Holden
+Based On An Instance of Responsive Video Gallery By

 https://github.com/angelajholden/responsivevideogallery